 Outside of the world of technology, Jeff has produced movies, has produced musical events including concerts, tours, and charity events with such artists as Elton John, Britney Spears, NSYNC, and others, and serves on numerous charity and non-profit boards.

-Kate James, Chief Corporate Affairs and Global Marketing Officer, Pearson; Spokesperson, Project Literacy
+Kate James, Former Chief Corporate Affairs and Global Marketing Officer, Pearson; Spokesperson, Project Literacy

 Prior to joining Pearson, Kate was Chief Communications Officer for the Bill & Melinda Gates Foundation.
 Prior to Gates, she held senior leadership roles in the financial services industry including heading communications globally at Citibank and leading advocacy and sustainability at Standard Charter Bank.
-She is Director of the Pearson Affordable Learning Fund, serves on the boards of Vital Voices Global Partnership and America’s Promise Alliance, and is Chief Spokesperson for Project Literacy.
+She serves on the boards of Vital Voices Global Partnership and America’s Promise Alliance.

 Michael Lombardo, CEO, BookNook

-Michael Lombardo is the Founder and CEO of BookNook, a venture funded edtech startup working to close the reading opportunity gap for children all over the world.
-He previously served as CEO of Reading Partners for nearly a decade, growing it from a small regional organization to one of the largest children’s literacy nonprofits in the United States.
-Michael is also a Social Entrepreneur in Residence at Stanford University and a founding advisory council member of the My Brother's Keeper Alliance, President Obama's signature initiative focused on opportunity for boys and young men of color.
-He graduated from the University of Michigan and completed the Executive Program for Nonprofit Leaders at the Stanford Graduate School of Business.
+Michael Lombardo is the Founder & CEO of BookNook, a social enterprise that uses artificial intelligence and other adaptive technologies to support literacy for children and youth at school, at home, and in the community.
+Previously, he served as CEO of Reading Partners, building it into one of the largest children’s literacy nonprofits in America.
+Michael also serves as a Social Entrepreneur in Residence at Stanford University and is a founding Advisory Council member of the My Brother’s Keeper Alliance, President Obama’s signature initiative focused on supporting boys and young men of color.
+He is a graduate of the University of Michigan and the Executive Program for Nonprofit Leaders at the Stanford Graduate School of Business.

 Jane Nelson, Senior Fellow and Director of Corporate Social Responsibility Initiative, Harvard Kennedy School